Luso-Leonese War (1130–1137): Truce and rebellion of Bermudo Pérez de Traba (1131)

-Theresa of Leon, ex-governor of the County of Portugal, died in 1130, so all opposition to Afonso Henriques (loyal to Theresa) was eliminated from the county.
-By this date a truce was established between the Portuguese and Leonese.
+Theresa of Leon, ex-countess and regent of the County of Portugal, died in 1130, so all opposition to Afonso Henriques (loyal to Theresa) was eliminated from the county.
+A truce was thus established between the Portuguese and Leonese.
 In 1131 Fernando Pérez de Traba was in Portugal to attend the funeral of his lover in the Cathedral of Braga, in the presence of the Bishop of Porto, Paio Mendes, his former rival, the Count of Celanova, the Archdeacon Telo and some other nobles and clerics even donated to the Cathedral of Coimbra a property in São Pedro do Sul, which had previously belonged to it and was given to it by Theresa and delimited by Afonso Henriques.

 Fernando Pérez was the brother of the lord of Viseu and Seia, Bermudo Pérez de Traba, who had been married to a sister of Afonso Henriques since the time of Theresa.
-From the castle of Seia, in the Sierra de la Estrella, he decided to help his brother against the young prince.
-The duke tried to start a rebellion among the nobles who were unfaithful to Afonso, but reacted quickly and went with his host to Seia, from there expelling both Bermudo and Fernando Pérez de Traba from the territory.
-Both joined the service of Alfonso VII and would later fight against Afonso.
+From the castle of Seia, on the slopes of the Serra da Estrela, he decided to help his brother against the young prince.
+The duke tried to start a rebellion among the nobles who were unfaithful to Afonso, but he reacted quickly and went with his host to Seia, from there expelling both Bermudo and Fernando Pérez de Traba from the territory.
+Both then joined the service of Alfonso VII and would later fight against Afonso.
 However, as late as October 1131, Bermudo Pérez went to the court of Afonso Henríquez, which shows that the relations between the two were not as affected as it might seem.

 Second Campaign of Galicia (1132)

 The war resumed in 1132 and it was not until 1135 that new Portuguese campaigns in Galicia ceased.
 The Portuguese entered through the northern region of Limia.
 However, there they were defeated by the soldiers of Rodrigo Vélaz and Fernando Pérez de Traba, and were forced to return to Portugal.

-However, when Alfonso VII was preparing to launch a counteroffensive against the Portuguese forces, a revolt broke out in his domains led by Count Gonzalo Peláez, who was defeated and imprisoned in the castle of Aguiar.
+When Alfonso VII was preparing to launch a counteroffensive against the Portuguese forces however, a revolt broke out in his domains led by Count Gonzalo Peláez, who was defeated and imprisoned in the castle of Aguiar.
 From there he fled and took refuge in Portugal, where he was welcomed by Afonso, who gave him several lands.